Your data model is not an API

 • A module may emit messages and/or business events related to its capabilities, but they should not expose the internal implementation details (e.g. moving from RabbitMQ to Kafka to achieve greater scale shouldn’t impact API consumers)

-As mentioned earlier, teams often default to directly exposing their data model as it is familiar, faster, and more flexible.
-Your API consumers care about these same attributes – but from their point of view, not yours:
+As mentioned earlier, teams often default to directly exposing their data model as it is familiar, faster and more flexible.
+Your API consumers care about these same attributes – but from their point of view, not yours.
+Remember:

 • Your API consumers want an API that is familiar to them, not to your implementation team

-• Your API consumers want an API that is fast to integrate for them, not for your internal team to implement
+• Your API consumers want an API that is fast for them to integrate, not for your internal team to implement

 • Your API consumers want an API that is flexible by offering capabilities to get things done, without creating lots of HTTP calls and stitching data together to achieve their desired outcomes

-Finally, it is important to remember that 5 hours saved by your team may cost 10s to 100s of hours by your API consumers.
+Finally, it is important to remember that five hours saved by your team may cost tens to hundreds of hours to your API consumers.
 This is because every consumer has to deal with the same API design flaws because of your exposed implementation details.
 A great API design makes it easy for API consumers by hiding internal implementation details, leading to faster integration and happy developers.